Skylines (2020) Review

-And where that film had a cast that featured the likes of Frank Grillo (Boss Level, The Punisher), Iko Uwais (The Raid, Headshot) and Antonio Fargas (Starsky and Hutch), the third film has a rather less stellar cast.
-Which could mean a lower budget, that the studio had less faith in this film.
-Or it thought the film didn’t need names to succeed and the money could go to effects instead.
+And where that film had a cast that featured the likes of Frank Grillo (Boss Level, The Punisher), Iko Uwais (The Raid, Fistful of Vengeance), and Antonio Fargas (Starsky and Hutch), the third film has a rather less stellar cast.
+Which could mean a lower budget, and the studio had less faith in this film.
+Or it thought the film didn’t need names to succeed, and the money could go to effects instead.
 A name cast certainly didn’t help Jiu Jitsu, did it?

 Skylines is a darker and more serious film than Beyond Skyline.
 It’s got plenty of conventional ass-kicking as Rose and her team, which includes Leon (Jonathan Howard, Trespassers, Godzilla: King of the Monsters), Owens (Daniel Bernhardt, John Wick, The Matrix Reloaded), and Rose’s adoptive brother who happens to be a Pilot, Trent (Jeremy Fitzgerald) try to save Earth.
 And that’s where much of the film’s focus lies.
 They run into plenty of things they weren’t expecting, including backstabbing humans and scheming aliens.
 There wasn’t any of that among the original’s heroics.